 Students learn how to: demonstrate leadership, lead effective workplace relationships, coordinate business plans, apply communication strategies, and lead and facilitate a team.

 You may prefer this course to the Certificate IV in Business (Leadership) based on available units.
 Both courses have a large number of elective units and the two can be almost identical.
-The best choice for you may come down to comparing individual courses from different providers...
+The best choice may come down to carefully comparing courses from different providers...
 READ MORE

 A Diploma of Business is the main business course at the diploma level.
 The qualification was expanded in 2020, replacing several others.
 As a result, students no longer have the option of getting an accredited Diploma of Business Administration from TAFEs and colleges.

 A few of the nine specialisations available could definitely be considered "business administration" courses.
 These are listed below.